alexandrebertot/alexandrebertot/README.md

 ## 💼 Experience

-**ML Engineer Intern** — Wiremind (Cargo Team) · Mar 2026 – Aug 2026
+**ML Engineer Intern - Wiremind (Cargo Team)**
+*Paris, France · Mar 2026 – Aug 2026*
 - Designed LightGBM-based baggage weight and volume forecasting models for a new client, from data cleaning to deployment.
-- Removed the team's dependency on an external passenger forecast provider by relying solely on the client's own historical data — became the team's best-performing model (MdAPE 22% for weight, 95% accuracy for volume).
+- Removed the team's dependency on an external passenger forecast provider by relying solely on the client's own historical data, achieving a MdAPE of 22% for weight and 95% accuracy for volume — the latter became the team's best-performing model.
-- Led R&D on automated model monitoring, training secondary models on prediction residuals to detect anomalies and performance drift.
+- Led R&D on automated model monitoring, training secondary models on prediction residuals to detect anomalies and performance drift, using SHAP to interpret which features drove the largest errors.
+- Monitored production baggage weight and volume forecasting models for Etihad & WestJet, using datasets of up to ~1M forecast rows/month for Etihad;
+  identified error causes and proposed fixes.

-**Computer Vision Research Intern** — Center for Visual Computing, CentraleSupélec · Sep 2025 – Feb 2026
+**Computer Vision Research Intern - Center for Visual Computing, CentraleSupélec - Université Paris-Saclay** *Paris-Saclay, France · Sep 2025 – Feb 2026*
 - Developed a multimodal deep learning model to predict survival time for liver cancer patients from histopathology slides and CT scans, in collaboration with hospitals in Île-de-France.